ChthonVII/gwdirectsongremix/observations.md

     - Token stream is `crysada` and `geneadd`
     - No-DirectSong/`*` behavior for `crysada` is "Ascension Song," both in Shiverpeaks and Desert (and Catacombs).
 So the vanilla track is used in both places.
 The problem is that DirectSong makes it into a multi-song playlist that now has to fit both locations (and Catacombs).
     - Same as Catacombs in pre-searing.
+- Tombs
+    - Token stream is `riftgld` over and over.
+(All 4 levels.)
-- TODO: All 4 levels of Tombs :(
+    - TODO: Vanilla tracks
 - No-DirectSong/`*` behavior is:
     - Outposts
         - `outcryc` = "Ascension Song"